 The top of the Balance Sheet shows the CFA's net assets.
 Assets include property, plant & equipment, intangible assets, amounts owed to the CFA and the CFA's cash and financial investments.
-Liabilities include amounts owed by the CFA (including conditional funding received), provisions made in respect of future events (see Note 23), the CFA's borrowing and the deficit on the CFA's pension fund.
+Liabilities include amounts owed by the CFA (including conditional funding received), provisions made in respect of future events, the CFA's borrowing and the deficit on the CFA's pension fund.

 The bottom of the Balance Sheet shows how the CFA's net assets are financed by reserves, which are divided into usable and unusable reserves.
-More information on reserves is given in Notes 11, 24 & 25, and the change in the level of reserves is reconciled in the Movement in Reserves Statement, as outlined above.